Mike Black (kicker): Professional career

 On December 1, 2000, it was reported that Black had signed a multi-year contract with the Tampa Bay Storm.
 He appeared in all 14 games for the Storm in 2001, scoring 13 of 22 field goals and 91 of 94 extra points.
 For his performance during the 2001 season, he was named first-team All-Arena for the fourth time in his career.
 Black also earned second-team honors on the AFL's 15th Anniversary Team.
-He was placed on the refused to report list on March 24, 2002, but activated on April 1, 2002, before the start of the preseason.
+He was placed on the refused to report list on March 24, 2002, but was activated on April 1 before the start of the preseason.
 Black played in all regular season games for the 10th straight year in 2002, recording 15 of 27 field goals and 61 of 69 extra points.
 Black tore his ACL during the final game of the 2002 regular season after being blocked into the boards during a kickoff.
 He was then placed on injured reserve on July 25, 2002, before the start of the playoffs.
 The Storm signed Pete Elezovic to replace Black for the postseason.
 After taking time off for his ACL to heal, Black re-signed with the Storm on April 9, 2003, after the team released the ineffective Ian Howfield.
 Black played in two games for the Storm during the 2003 season, converting two of three field goals and 10 of 11 extra points, before being released himself on April 25.
-He was reinstated to the team's injured list on May 7 but was released later in May 2003.
+He was reinstated to the team's injured list on May 7 but was released later that month.
 In late February 2004, Black re-signed with the Storm after the team released Howfield again.
 Black played in four games during the 2004 season, totaling one of four field goals and 16 of 19 extra points.
 On March 26, 2004, it was reported that Black had been released after Tampa Bay signed Matt George.

 Black signed with the Grand Rapids Rampage of the AFL on April 2, 2004.
 He appeared in one game for the Rampage, converting zero of three field goals and five of five extra points.
-On April 10, he was placed on emergency hold because of a "prior committment".
+On April 10, he was placed on emergency hold because of a "prior commitment".
 Black was released by the Rampage on April 12, 2004.
-He ended his AFL career as the league's all-time leading scorer for kickers.
+He ended his AFL career as the league's all-time leading scorer for kickers with 178 field goals and 719 extra points.